 The default setting is 5 seconds for every scan, which means that WiFi Scanner will run tests every 5 seconds until the user pauses or stops the scan.
 This ensures that the user has refreshed data as quickly as possible.

-The filter is very helpful when the user is trying to narrow down the results in a high-volume area.
-This feature can be utilized before, during, or after the current scan has been performed.
-The results can be filtered by the Network ID (SSID), BSSID, 802.11 Mode, Vendor, channel, channel band, and/or signal strength.
-Simply enter the Channel / Signal fields and hit enter on the keyboard to activate those filters filter.
+The filters are very helpful when the user is trying to narrow down the results in a high-volume area.
+These features can be utilized before, during, or after the current scan has been performed.

 General Column Definitions